microsoft/TypeScript-Website/README.md

 ## Playground Examples

-The code samples used in the Playground split across many languages
+The code samples used in the Playground split across many languages.

 # Infra Packages